 Brian Leach assumed the role as Head of the Franchise Risk & Strategy in January 2013; in this capacity he oversees Citi's Risk, Audit, Compliance and Strategy functions.
 He took on this role after serving as Citi's Chief Risk Officer for nearly five years.
 Prior to March 2008, Brian was co-Chief Operating Officer and Chief Risk Officer of Old Lane, an investment fund founded in 2005 by Brian along with several former colleagues from Morgan Stanley.

 Before founding Old Lane, Brian had worked for his entire financial career at Morgan Stanley, finishing as Risk Manager of the Institutional Securities Business, in which he reported directly to its President.
 As Risk Manager, he oversaw capital allocation, strategic revenue-enhancement opportunities and all aspects of credit, market and operational risk management.
 He was a member of Morgan Stanley's Institutional Securities Division Management Group, Co-Chairman of the Capital Commitment Committee and Chairman of the Board of Trustees of the Morgan Stanley Foundation.

 From October 1998 to December 1999, Brian was seconded to Long-Term Capital Management, the Greenwich, Connecticut-based hedge fund.
-He was one of six managers selected from a consortium of 14 global financial institutions to manage the liquidation of LTCM and was one of only two present for the duration.
-Upon his return, he was given the responsibility as the Chief Operating Officer for the Fixed Income Division, where he had broad oversight responsibilities for the division's risk, technology, operations, and legal issues.
+He was one of six managers selected from a consortium of 14 global financial institutions to manage the liquidation of LTCM and was one of the only two present for the duration.
+Upon his return, he was given the responsibility as the Chief Operating Officer for the Fixed Income Division, where he had broad oversight responsibilities for the division's risk, technology, operations and legal issues.

 Brian has a B.A. in economics from Brown University and an M.B.A. from Harvard Business School.